Mins0o/MorseCodeTrainer/README.md

 ![The GUI](https://github.com/Mins0o/MorseCodeTrainer/raw/master/forGitHub/GUI.png "The GUI")![The GUI](https://github.com/Mins0o/MorseCodeTrainer/raw/master/forGitHub/GUI_Input.png "The GUI")
 This program is a graphical interface to translate between text and Morse code bidirectionally, that is:
 1. Translate text to Morse code audio
-2. Tap in Morse code to produce text
+2. Tap in Morse code to produce text  (By keyboard or mouse)
 ---
 1. Text to Morse code
   - After filling in the text,